 Areas of Research Interest

-Tissue engineering; synovium; cell migration; stem cells; orthopedics; clinical translation
+Orthopedics; osteoarthritis; tissue engineering; synovium; cartilage; stem cells; cell migration; clinical translation

-Rob began his research career as an undergraduate at Brown University.
-Working in the laboratory of Dr. Edith Mathiowitz, he wrote his honors thesis on drug-eluting bioabsorbable microfilaments for sutures.
+Rob began his research career as an undergraduate at Brown University with Dr. Edith Mathiowitz, where he wrote his honors thesis on drug-eluting bioabsorbable microfilaments for sutures.
 Following graduation, he joined the concept development group at DePuy Mitek, a medical device company specializing in soft tissue repair for sports injuries.
 Noting the limitations of traditional orthopedic implants and devices, Rob decided to pursue tissue engineering research in the Orthopedic Cell Biology Laboratory at Rhode Island Hospital.
-There he developed a functional loading bioreactor and optimized a clinically-relevant placental derived stem cell source for cartilage tissue engineering.
+There he developed a functional multi-axial loading bioreactor and investigated a clinically-relevant placental derived stem cell source for cartilage tissue engineering.